rh-aiservices-bu/Custom-Notebook-Images-Best-Practices/docs/laptop-build-howto.md

     **Login Succeeded!**

 2. Let's rename our locally stored image from 'localhost/rstudio:userv1' to 'quay.io/user/rstudio:userv1'.
-This step is optional but it helps us differentiate between our locally stored image from the one that we'll be pushing to Quay.io
+This step is NOT optional.
+In reality, it does not rename the image, it adds an alternative name to it.
+In our case, this name needs to match the name the image will have once it's pushed to quay.io.

     ```
     podman tag localhost/rstudio:userv1 quay.io/user/rstudio:userv1
     ```

 3. Push the RStudio image to our Quay.io repository.
+Notice how the the name of the "remote" image matches exactly with the name used in the `tag` command just above.

     ```
     podman push quay.io/user/rstudio:userv1
     ```